fedir/fedir.github.com/_posts/2013-07-03-todo-rules.md

 * the absence of todos in the list is good, respect it
 * done must be removed, only elements to do are still in list

-## ToDo tips

-* todo list could be versionned
-* todo list could be distributed between teams

 ## Structure of TDDD list

 During ToDo Driven Develoment (TDDD) our list of future planning consists from do-elements, "do-s", which should be done, and (optionnaly) in which sequence.
 Any additional information should be classed into corresponding do-elments.

+## ToDo list tips

+* todo list could be versionned
+* todo list could be distributed between teams

 ## FAQ